Souptacular/souptacular.github.io/_posts/2019-11-15-hudsons-zcash-developer-fund-proposal-review.md

 I already have good feels about this proposal because it tries to tackle the financing mechanim as well as the governance mechanism without an opt-in mechanic.
 In fact it states that "This funding mechanism MUST be hard-coded so that 10% of newly issued ZEC from block rewards are automatically directed to the transparent address(es) of the Zcash Development Fund".
 The Zcash Foundation, ECC, and a "third entity" would oversee allocating the 10% dev fund to various individuals and entities.
 A 2-of-3 multisig would be enacted so 2 out of 3 parties must agree on where the funds go.
 If there is a disagreement between the ECC and Zcash Foundation with how to proceed with a decision the third entity would become involved.

 I like that the process for forming the third-party entity are not determined in this proposal beyond the very basics of the governance mechanism.
 It leaves open the opportunity for more community discussion and formation of the group.
 At the same time, it leaves open the opportunity for the ECC or Zcash Foundation to abuse the system.

+EDIT 11/18: On a [Zcash forum post](https://forum.zcashcommunity.com/t/dev-fund-review-of-all-proposals-hudsons-review/35429/10?u=souptacular) I was alerted to the fact that the "at current ZEC prices the 10% total dev funding in the Blocktown proposal would not allow ECC to continue in their current operations as they are today".
+I feel awful I missed that point since it is a very important one.
+I agree that 20% is much better than 10% and would ensure enough funding for all parties who get the block reward.

 ### [Dev Fund Supplemental Proposal: enforce devfund commitments with legal charter](https://forum.zcashcommunity.com/t/dev-fund-supplemental-proposal-enforce-devfund-commitments-with-legal-charter/34709)